Nature for Health supports improved mental health through nature.

 This work complements our other priorities under the Health Justice Fund which will also address the causes of poor mental health.

-Nature for Health was open to applications in six regions of England and all of Scotland.
-For more information, see our application guidance.
+Nature for Health was open to applications in six regions of England and all of Scotland in February/March 2024 and funded projects began activities from September 2024.
+Look out for stories from these projects on our website and social media.